We were delighted to receive completion photos for the new lecture and performance theatre at Queen Elizabeth’s Grammar School in Faversham, Kent.

 - High quality ventilation and soundproofing

-- The new two-storey extension will feature a double-height auditorium with mezzanine level
+- Double-height auditorium with mezzanine level

 Do you need Consulting Engineers for an education project?